KrishT97/MailSift-AI/README.md

 Emails typically beginning with "Subject: " and all types of body responses consisting of replies, promotion, urgent messages, meetings, events, bookings..etc

-More information on the technical details on the model approach can be found in the HuggingFace model link provided earlier.
+More information on the technical details on the model approach can be found: https://huggingface.co/KrishT97/spam-mail-detection/blob/main/pretrained/README.md

 ## Project Structure
 ```bash